sdz14/GEO2441/README.md

 ![Earth Engine Screenshot 3](https://raw.githubusercontent.com/sdz14/GEO2441/master/screenshots/earthengine_msavi.png)

-* Now, lets plot a graph showing how related well NDVI and MSAVI relate.
+* Now, lets plot a graph showing how well related NDVI and MSAVI are.

 Now, let's sample some pixels and store their values.
 To do this, we will use the "Add a Marker" tool, to create a "MultiPoint" geometry collection.
 It can be found in the left hand corner of the Map window underneath the text editor (the icon looks like a little pin).
 Now go ahead and lay down a whole lot of pins spaced out well across your NDVI/MSAVI study area.
 Try to get at least 50 (preferably more) pins down to get an accurate representation of the relationship.
 My sampling looks a little like this: